haggqvist459/AOEM_MGE/README.md

 - [x] Redux state management
 - [x] localStorage for data permanence
 - [ ] Header component
-    - [ ] Hamburger button with nav links to each day
+    - [ ] Hamburger button with nav links to each day, admi and about page
 - [ ] Footer
     - [ ] About page link
-    - [ ] GitHub source code link
+    - [x] GitHub source code link

 ### About page:
 - [ ] Explain how data is gathered and kept